enqueuer-land/enqueuer/README.md

 **store**
 Data to be persisted across requisitions **assertions**
 Array of assertions.
 Run `$ nqr -t` to see available ones.
+Of course, just like almost everything else in enqueuer world, you can extend this available list using some plugin.
+You can [check them out](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins) or even [write your own](https://github.com/enqueuer-land/plugin-scaffold).

     onInit:
       script: variableIdentifier = 'string value'